Sadyvnam/IFC-IRC-CC/README.md

 - Environmental property sets
 - Manufacturer and service-life metadata

 These are not consistently present across exported IFC files, so absence is common and should be interpreted carefully.

-## Known Modeling Constraints

-Recurring real-world IFC limitations include:
+Recurring IFC limitations include:

 - Generic proxies such as `IfcBuildingElementProxy`
-- Missing or weak `PredefinedType`
+- Missing or weak `PredefinedType`, classification links
-- Sparse classification links
 - Incomplete or inconsistent quantity sets
 - Unrealistic solid modeling that can distort derived quantities
-- Double-counting risks across coverings, hosts, and decompositions
+- Double-counting risks across coverings, hosts and decompositions
 - Weak or generic material naming
 - Document links that exist but are unusable
 - Sparse explicit circularity or disassembly information